 Emails need to be paced and strategic.
-People in the workplace need to be warmed up, over days, weeks, months even- not hours.
-Brand awareness is not shouting who you are at people.
+People in the workplace need to be warmed up, over days, weeks, or months.
+Brand awareness is not shouting your brand at people.

 Every audience and campaign is different, but everyone needs time to think and process information at a comfortable pace.
 To see the value in spending their money, time, or resources.
-There can be prospects who take longer, but those can end up being the most loyal customers, readers, whatever the goal is.
+There can be prospects who take longer, but those can end up being the most loyal customers, readers, etc.

-There are all kinds of relationships.
-In marketing, it can be a business and a customer, or B2C, or business to business, or B2B.
-With that said, emails are emails, not personal letters, meaning it is better to be authentic and honest.
+In marketing, relationships can be between a business and a customer (B2C), or two businesses (B2B).
+With that said, emails are not personal letters, meaning it is better to be authentic and honest.
 Transparency goes a long way in today’s digital age.
 Being inauthentic could be the death sentence that gets an email marked as spam.
 Emails should mean what they say.

-In today’s day of age, users trust people more than brands, which is why it is of the upmost importance for business professionals to talk about their brand carefully.
+In today’s day and age, users trust people more than brands, which is why it is of the utmost importance for business professionals to talk about their brand carefully.
 Instead of forcing or pushing brand evangelization, or demanding other people’s emails, brands need to prove themselves.
-Brands need to be worthy of positive mention, have a good reputation.
-Loyalty is earned, so is free advertising.
+Brands need to be worthy of positive mention and have a good reputation.
+Loyalty is earned, therefore free advertising should be as well.